Guided Motion Diffusion for Controllable Human Motion Synthesis: Introduction

+We identify two main issues that make the motion diffusion models likely to ignore the guidance when conditioned on spatial objectives: the sparseness of global orientation in the motion representation and sparse frame-wise guidance signals.
+By design, the diffusion models are a denoising model that consecutively denoises the target output over multiple steps.
+With sparse guidance, a small portion of the output that receives guidance will be inconsistent with all other parts that do not, therefore, are more likely to be treated as noise and discarded in subsequent steps.

+First, the sparseness within a frame is a result of common motion representations that separate local pose information, like joint rotations, from global orientations, such as pelvis translations and rotations \cite{rempe2021humor}, usually with more focus on local poses.
+For instance, the common motion representation \cite{guo2022t2m} uses 4 values to represent global orientation and 259 values for local pose in each frame.
+Such imbalance can cause the model to focus excessively on local pose information, and consequently, perceive guided global orientation as noise, resulting in a discrepancy such as foot skating.

+Second, in many applications such as character animation, gaming, and virtual reality, the spatial control signals are defined on only a few keyframes such as target locations on the ground.
+We show that the current diffusion-based motion generation models struggle to follow such sparse guidance as doing so is equivalent to guiding an image diffusion model with only a few pixels.
+As a result, either the guidance at the provided keyframes will be ignored during the denoising process or the output motion will contain an artifact where the character warps to satisfy the guidance only in those specific keyframes.

 To effectively incorporate sparse spatial constraints into the motion generation process, we propose GMD, a novel and principled Guided Motion Diffusion model.
-To alleviate the incoherence in motion representation, we introduce {\it emphasis projection}, a simple representation manipulation method that scales up spatial guidance information using a scalar factor, performs random projection, and normalization to obtain equal variance among different feature dimensions.
-Along with a new imputation and inpainting formulation for the proposed projected representation, the generated motion is significantly more coherent under spatial conditions.
-To address the highly sparse guidance, we draw inspiration from the credit assignment problem in Reinforcement Learning \cite{Sutton1988-dh,Watkins1989-ol}, where sparse rewards can be distributed along a trajectory to allow for efficient learning \cite{Arjona-Medina2019-sk}.
-We present our key insight that the denoisers, used for synthesizing and refining the generated motion sequence, can be used to expand the spatial guidance signal at a specific location to its neighboring locations without any additional model.
-By turning a sparse signal into a dense one, it enables us to achieve high-quality controllable motion synthesis, even with extremely sparse guidance signals.
+To alleviate the discrepancy between local pose and global orientation in the guided denoising steps, we introduce {\it emphasis projection}, a general representation manipulation method that we use to increase the importance of spatial information during training.
+Additionally, we derive a new imputation and inpainting formulation that enables the existing inpainting techniques to operate in the projected space, which we leverage to generate significantly more coherent motion under guidance by spatial conditions.
+Then, to address the highly sparse guidance, we draw inspiration from the credit assignment problem in Reinforcement Learning \cite{Sutton1988-dh,Watkins1989-ol}, where sparse rewards can be distributed along a trajectory to allow for efficient learning \cite{Arjona-Medina2019-sk}.
+Our key insight is that motion denoisers, including the diffusion model itself, can be used to expand the spatial guidance signal at a specific location to its neighboring locations without any additional model.
+By turning a sparse signal into a dense one by back-propagating through a denoiser, it enables us to achieve high-quality controllable motion synthesis, even with extremely sparse guidance signals.